Wieworki/AaxisTest/README.md

 ### Routes
 All the API routes (except the login) are protected by token authentication.
 You'll need to send the token in the header on each request.

-Login to get the token
+Login to get the token (POST request)
 - http://127.0.0.1:8000/api/login_check
 - JSON example:
 {"username":"admin@admin.com","password":"admin"}